How This Site Uses Third-Party Web Sites and Applications

 Pinterest: NCCIH uses Pinterest to share graphics and content from NCCIH websites.
 To subscribe to Pinterest, you may provide your name, email address, and gender.
 If you link your Facebook or Twitter account to Pinterest, Pinterest may obtain additional information from those accounts (e.g., your friends or contacts).

-NCCIH may collect, save, and post transcripts from its monthly Twitter Chats.
+NCCIH may collect, save, and post transcripts from Twitter Chats.
 The archived transcript will include messages posted by chat participants and participants’ Twitter account username and profile image.
 You may request to have this information removed from the transcript by e-mailing NCCIHTwitter@mail.nih.gov.
 Any personally identifying information collected during these conversations will not be used or sold by NCCIH in any way, except for sharing information.

 Note: NCCIH may “follow” or “Like” non-government organizations through the above 3rd-party sites.
 This does not indicate endorsement of that organization or of its views or site content.